 Earplugs can be great for protecting your horse’s ears against the sound of a gun being fired close to him but these aren’t practical to use all of the time, especially if you live near a range and have continuous gunfire.
 In these circumstances, it’s better to desensitize your horse to the sound instead.

 This might sound like a daunting task but it’s no different from desensitizing your horse to any other loud sound.

 - Bring your horse as close to the sound of the gunfire as he feels comfortable.

-- When you find that point stop there and raise your horse before walking him back to where he feels safe.
+- When you find that point stop there and praise your horse before walking him back to where he feels safe.